 After you have wired the branches you need to seal the grafts very well.
 You do not want any air penetrating the seal as this will result in the graft union either failing altogether as the live tissue dried out, or taking much longer.

 Treat the tree as normal.
 Fertilize as you normally would also.
-BonsaiBoost is what I would recommend but any organic fertilizer of your preference will be ok.
+BonsaiBoost is what I would recommend but any organic fertilizer of your preference should suffice.

 A successful graft is quite easy to spot.
 It should be quite obvious that the scion and stock tree have fused where they meet at the graft union, as there would be visible swelling.
 You should also see that where the scion emerges from the groove it will be thicker than where it entered.
 This all normally takes anything from 6 - 12 months.
 At this time you can now cut the scion on the entry side.
 It's best to leave a short stub so the scion can naturally dieback to the trunk.
-If the graft union didn't take place successfully by 12 months you may need to redo it, unless of course you have grafted with a slow species such as a pine or other evergreen.
+If the graft union didn't take place successfully by 12 months you may need to redo it

 And that's all there is to it!
 Initially it might sound like an intimidating technique best left to the professionals but this is simply not true.
 I'm confident that in no time you will find all sorts of excuses to graft on all your trees and they will only benefit from the added foliage volume.